How to Calculate Your Refrigerant Charge Guide – Part 2 of 3

 - Piping to connect everything

-Importantly, there are more than 100 million appliances installed in the US.
+Importantly, there are more than 100 million appliances installed in the US with charged particles, suction lines, and condenser fans.

 For the purpose of today’s discussion, we are going to designate two types of systems: